EmmoCodes/.mov/README.md

 # Description

-.mov is a sleek and user-friendly movie application that empowers movie enthusiasts to explore, organize, and enjoy their favorite films.
-With an extensive library of movies at your fingertips, you can effortlessly browse, search, sort by genre, access detailed movie information, watch trailers, and curate your own personal list of favorite films.
+.mov is a sleek and user-friendly movie application that empowers movie enthusiasts to explore and organize their favorite films.
+With an extensive library of movies and their details at your fingertips, you can effortlessly browse, search, sort by genre, access detailed movie information, watch trailers, and curate your own personal list of favorite films.

 ## Features

 Browse Movies: Discover a vast collection of movies, spanning from the latest releases to timeless classics.
-Whether you're in the mood for action, comedy, drama, or any other genre, Njetflix has you covered.
+Whether you're in the mood for action, comedy, drama, or any other genre, .mov has you covered.

 ## Genre Sorting: Easily filter movies by genre to swiftly find films that align with your cinematic preferences.